5 Types of Criminal Defenses and Approaches You Should Know

 2. Diminished Capacity: 2.This defense states that you indeed suffered a mental condition at the time of a crime, but it did not rise to the level of insanity, and its symptoms only disabled you from forming a specific intent for the crime.
 Depending on the situation, it may lead to a lesser charge or a more lenient sentence.

-If you need help with criminal defense cases and are looking for a highly skilled and experienced attorney, book a free, no-obligation consultation with DCD Law today!
+If you need help with criminal defense cases and are looking for a highly skilled and experienced attorney, book a free, no-obligation consultation with DCD LAW today!
 Get the help you need in your legal battles and ensure that you get the most out of your situation using these types of criminal defenses.